 Tooth Bonding vs Dental Veneers

-Tooth bonding is appropriate for addressing minor cosmetic concerns or dental health concerns such as small chips or cracks in a tooth, cavities and small gaps between the teeth.
-This dental treatment is typically completed during a single visit to our Howard County dentist office.
+A dentist can use tooth bonding to address minor cosmetic concerns.
+Dental health concerns such as small chips or cracks in a tooth, cavities and small gaps between the teeth.
+This dental treatment is typically completed during a single visit to our Howard County dental office.

 Tooth bonding requires no tooth preparation and will generally last around 5 years with good dental care and oral hygiene.
 It is often recommended as a preliminary step to dental veneers for patients who are still growing or who do not want to incur the cost of dental veneers.
 To learn more about dental bonding, see Tooth Bonding.